Janther/khipu-rails/README.md

 **khipu_hash options = {}**

 Generator of the Khipu hash made public so you can include it in an action when **:hash_url** is given to the form.

-## Validation of payment notifications *(Waiting for Khipu to release developer accounts.)*

-If you provide an URL for Khipu to deliver [notifications](https://khipu.com/page/api#notification-instantanea) on succesfull payments, this gem provides a validation method to prevent forgery of notifications.

 ## Contributing